 Okay, that’s a pretty lofty goal, but I believe in setting big goals and then hammering away at them.

 Flash forward 20+ years, and I’m an Elder Law attorney, answering the same type of questions over and over again, advising terminally ill clients and their families, counseling my friends and, of course, within my own family.
 I realized that the questions we have about dying and death are fairly uniform across cultures and counties.

 So I thought I’d write a little blog site and see if anyone out there might be interested in this type of information.
 I have never marketed this blog, there are no sponsors, there is no money made in doing this work.
 I am just grateful that sometimes my readers leave comments letting me know that these posts truly helped them or those they were caring for at the end of life.
-And four years later, this blog has approximately 400+ views a day, averages 10,000 readers a month, and is read regularly in 143+ countries.
+And six years later, this blog has approximately has been viewed by more than 400,000 users and is read regularly in 173+ countries.

 Some of the more frequent questions I get asked are these: how can you tell if someone is dying, so I wrote the post Is My Mom Dying? to help you if that is your concern.
 What kind of medical support can you get through hospice, What is Hospice?
 How Do I Get It? was developed to address basic questions about hospice services.

 If you want to know more about rituals of preparing for death and rituals after death, please check out the most popular post on this blog site Sitting Vigil.
 In Sitting Vigil, there is a long list of actions you might consider taking if you are sitting with someone who is dying.